Adelaide Crapsey: Further study in Europe

-In August 1914, sicker than ever, Adelaide left the nursing home and returned to her parents' home in Rochester.
-She died there on October 8, 1914 at the age of thirty-six.
+In August 1914, sicker than ever, Crapsey left the nursing home and returned to her parents' home in Rochester.
+She died there on October 8, 1914, at the age of thirty-six.
 As she was dying, she "passed on the torch to her nurse," saying, "Let the story I was not able to tell be told."
-She is buried in Mount Hope Cemetery in Rochester.

 Death and legacy

-Adelaide's biographer Karen Alkalay-Gut described her life as "constantly hampered by illness, grief, and impecunity."
+Crapsey's biographer Karen Alkalay-Gut described her life as "constantly hampered by illness, grief, and impecunity."
 The discrepancy between what she had anticipated doing and what she "actually accomplished was embarrassing to her."
 The five-line cinquain poetic form she created reflected her life.
 The first four lines build up "expectancy" only to be followed by a one stress line as an "abbreviated conclusion."

 Crapsey's hope for her immortality was in her writings.
 The envoi of her Verse, entitled "The Immortal Residue," reads: